 This is why seeking out “antibacterial” skincare products is not the best thing for your skin.
 These types of products strip away all your bacteria, even the beneficial kind.
-This leaves your skin relatively defenseless against things that could damage it and leads to breakouts, and other skin issues.
+This leaves your skin relatively defenseless against things that could damage it and lead to breakouts and other skin issues.

-Our Probiotic Moisturizing Serum contains probiotic extracts that help bring back your skin’s natural balance.
+Our Postbiotic Serum contains postbiotics that help bring back your skin’s natural balance.
 It’s suitable for all skin types, including oily, so that you can keep your face moisturized without leaving it greasy.
 It might seem counterintuitive to apply moisturizer to oily skin, but it gives your skin a layer of protection against rebound oil production.

-But today, because of modern hygiene practices, most people’s skin doesn’t contain AOB anymore, the exception being a group of people indigenous to the Amazon rainforest, from the Yanomami tribe.
-The reason why the Yanomani still have AOB on their skin is because they haven’t been exposed to traditional skincare.
+But today, because of modern hygiene practices, most people’s skin doesn’t contain AOB anymore, except a group of people indigenous to the Amazon rainforest from the Yanomami tribe.
+The Yanomami still have AOB on their skin because they haven’t been exposed to traditional skincare.
 This is why we made it our mission to give skin back its AOB to restore it to its full, beautiful and radiant potential.

-An easy way to get started on your journey to amazing skin is by grabbing our complete skincare set, The Peacekeeper.
+An easy way to get started on your journey to amazing skin is by grabbing our complete skincare set, The PeaceKeeper.
 It includes three simple steps for glowing, healthier skin.
-It comes with our Probiotic Foam Cleanser, Probiotic Moisturizing Serum, AO+ Restorative Mist, and even a sample of our Probiotic Hydrating Hair Wash and Conditioner.
+It comes with our Prebiotic Foam Cleanser, Postbiotic Serum, and AO+ Restorative Mist.

 Keeping Up With Your Skin

-The most important thing to remember with caring for oily skin is that it’s not just about what you take away.
+The most important thing to remember with caring for oily skin is not just about what you take away.
 Trying to strip your skin of all its oil to improve it will only lead to a more imbalanced microbiome and side effects like acne and irritation.
-The only way to really improve your skin from the inside out is with probiotics.
-Adding bacteria to your routine will help balance what your skin needs so that it can stop overproducing oil.
+The only way to improve your skin from the inside out is with probiotics, prebiotics, and postbiotics.
+Adding bacteria to your routine will help balance what your skin needs to stop overproducing oil.

 Replenishing your skin and recovering its natural beauty is the goal of Mother Dirt’s products.
-We cut out all the unnecessary ingredients from our skincare and only included the things that your skin really needs.
+We cut out all the unnecessary ingredients from our skincare and only included what your skin needs.